Categories

 During this BTCz review, we have discovered two active websites that we believe are scams:

-Both 722l.com and bitfirer.com contain a host of red flags that unables us to put out trust in them.
-Bitfirer deserves a review of its own, but for now let us conlude by saying that Bitfirer and 722l are most likely SCAMS and should be avoided!
+Both 722l.com and bitfirer.com contain a host of red flags that prevents us from putting our trust in them.
+Bitfirer deserves a review, but for now, let us conclude that Bitfirer and 722l are likely SCAMS and should be avoided!